ejunjsh/nginx_module_ratelimiter/README.md

 # nginx_module_ratelimiter

-a module can limit the duplicate request numbers
+a module can limit the duplicate request amount in some interval

 ## precondition